YashK2803/Ultrasound-Analysis/README.md

 1. **Upload ultrasound image:** Navigate to Dashboard and select an image.
 2. **Preview:** The image shows up instantly.
 3. **Analyze:** Click Analyze to receive prediction.
-If abnormal, a mask image is shown.
+If abnormal, a segmentation mask will be shown.
-4. **Signup/Login:** Use the Auth pages to register and access the dashboard (if enabled).
+4. **Signup/Login:** Use the Auth pages to register and access the dashboard.

 ---